sumcash-project/docs/app/assets/docs/011-developers.md

 | Locktime | block number or Unix timestamp when the transaction finalizes | 4 |

-As of Sumcoin 0.11, timestamp is no longer required and transaction format is exactly the same as Bitcoin.
+As of Sumcash 0.11, timestamp is no longer required and transaction format is exactly the same as Bitcoin.
 The only exception is that `version` is now `3`.

 | Property | Description | Bytes |
 |----------|-------------|-------|